brian-chilin/ReportsLiteSoftDelete/task3.md

 # Determine the type of maintenance.
+Perfective.
+Business requirements changed.

 # Describe what maintenance-related activities you performed/did not perform (like testing/ regression testing).
 Describe the reason why an activity was not performed.
+- Update Documentation
+  - Not Performed - lazy.
+- Regression Testing
+  - Not performed - original test suite not accessed
+- Backwards Compatibility Tests
+  - Not performed - known to break
+- Testing
+  - Performed a handful of test cases

 # Describe the challenges you faced while maintaining the program.
 The rest of this document describes all the activities after `identifying the software and goals`